 - renewable energy investment.

-The Renewable Energy Action Plan was prepared based on the outcomes of the Summit.
+The Renewable Energy Action Plan was informed by the outcomes of the Summit.